algorandfoundation/docs/docs/features/asc1/stateful/hello_world.md

 !!!
 Info
 	[Algorand Smart Contracts](http://127.0.0.1:8000/features/asc1/) (ASC1) are deployed as either “Stateful” and “Stateless” programs.
 Both use the [Transaction Execution Approval Language (TEAL)](/features/asc1/teal/) but the available [OpCodes](/reference/teal/opcodes/) and therefore their function vary by type.
 This guide covers only [stateful smart contracts](/features/asc1/#stateful-smart-contracts); learn more about [stateless smart contracts](/features/asc1/#stateful-smart-contracts).

-## Stateful Application Overview
+## Stateful Application Primer

-Before diving into the code, it’s important to first understand the components of an Algorand application.
+The [Overview](/features/asc1/stateful/) of Algorand Stateful Smart Contracts should be consulted for details of the concepts covered in this document.
+Here is a brief primer to get started.
 The term “stateful” means the application is able to store information or “maintain state” within the ledger.
 The information ("data") is structured into _key/value pairs_.
 The [Transaction Execution Approval Language (TEAL)](/features/asc1/teal/) defines the available [OpCodes](/reference/teal/opcodes/) for use during program execution. _Application Call Transactions_ are used to interact with the application and may include _arguments_ (additional data) which are evaluated by the program at run-time.
 Every program execution must complete with a single non-zero unit64 value remaining on the stack to be valid and thus commit all state changes to the ledger.

 ## Application Components